EPCCed/archer2-intro-package/_episodes/07-further-help.md

-If there are any logs, or the input scripts are large, the best way to give access to the CSE team is to copy the input/output/log files to a directory in `/work/<project_code>/shared` and, in the email to the helpdesk, provide the path to this folder.
+If there are any logs, or the input scripts are large, the best way to give access to the CSE team is to copy the input/output/log files to a directory in `/work/<project_code>/shared` and, in the email to the service desk, provide the path to this folder.

 If you have a particular issue that you would like to discuss in more depth with an expert from the ARCHER2 CSE service you can book a callback from them at a time of your convenience.